-Anoka County Community Health and Environmental Services licenses and inspects body art facilities including tattooing, piercing and permanent cosmetics.
+Anoka County Public Health and Environmental Services licenses and inspects body art facilities including tattooing, piercing and permanent cosmetics.
 The regulations for body art are outlined in Ordinance #2003-2 and 2010-2 Body Art Ordinance.

 Apply for Licenses

-Call 763-422-7063 to speak with an inspector and receive an application
+- Call 763-324-4260 to speak with a department representative and receive an application

-Submit the application and applicable license fee to the department
+- Submit the application and applicable license fee to the department

-If opening a new body art establishment, additional information is required.
+- If opening a new body art establishment, additional information is required.
 A completed Body Art Plan Review Application and the required license fee must be submitted.

-If purchasing an existing body art establishment, a compliance inspection must be conducted prior to the closing date of the sale.
+- If purchasing an existing body art establishment, a compliance inspection must be conducted prior to the closing date of the sale.
 Body Art establishment licenses are not transferable to person or place.
 A new license must be obtained before operation of the establishment begins.

 Minnesota Chapter 146B: Body Art: As of August 1, 2013 all individuals performing body art in the State of Minnesota MUST be licensed.
 Any individual performing body art without a valid license is guilty of a gross misdemeanor.
 Licensure can be obtained through the Minnesota Department of Health.
 There are two ways to obtain licensure: through reciprocity with the following states; Oregon, Oklahoma, New Mexico and Missouri or by completing an apprenticeship under the supervision of a licensed MN body artist.
 While under apprenticeship, a Temporary Body Art Technician license MUST be obtained.

 Contact the Minnesota Department of Health for further information on technician licensing.